GERMAN INTERVIEW MISTAKES: THE DOS AND DON’TS

 12) Failing to Articulate Your Unique Value

-The biggest mission of any job interview in Germany is being able to convince the employer to hire you based on the unique value you bring through your education, skills, and experience.
-Having a positive attitude and showing a keenness to learn and grow helps too.
-As you answer their questions, ask them questions, and engage in a back-and-forth discussion, it’s your time to show how you clearly are the ideal candidate who is capable of doing the job well.
+Lastly, the biggest mission of any job interview in Germany is to convince the employer to hire you based on the unique value you bring through your education, skills, and experience.
+Having a positive attitude and keenness to learn and grow helps, too.
+As you answer their questions, ask them questions and engage in a back-and-forth discussion.
+It’s truly your time to show how you are the ideal candidate capable of doing the job well.

-There are lots of other people applying for the same jobs, many of who are just as qualified or even more qualified than you.
-This is when you need to think about what makes you different.
+Many other people are applying for the same jobs, many of whom are just as qualified or even more qualified than you.
+This is why it’s so key to communicate what makes you different.
 It could be your level of education, your sales records, your ability to learn fast, your skill in influencing others, your deep experience, the industries you’ve worked on, what projects you’ve led or contributed to, and/or the number of languages you speak.

-Before any job interview, write all of these things down and know that these are your unique selling points.
-Then look at the job description and think about how to take those points into consideration when answering questions in the interview.
-Think about examples to support all of your points and note them down too as being able to add context to any interview response is key.
-Don’t just say you’ve done something, be able to talk about it in more detail.
+Before any job interview, write down all these things and know they are your unique selling points.
+Then, look at the job description and consider those points when answering questions in the interview.
+Provide examples to support all of your points and note them down, too, as being able to add context to any interview response is key.
+Don’t just say you’ve done something; be able to talk about it in more detail.

 RELATED CONTENT